 - How can you further explore whether service is important to you?

 - The physical, emotional, and intellectual challenges in the health professions are immense.
 They result from the serious issues that an individual human life can present when you are in a position of responsibility.
-The workload is large and with you always, which requires physical and emotional stamina.
-The problems faced can be a complicated mix of the most sophisticated and newest science, behavioral psychology, intricate politics and thorny ethical and philosophical considerations.
+The workload is large and always with you, which requires physical and emotional stamina.
+The problems faced can be a complicated mix of the most sophisticated and newest science, behavioral psychology, intricate politics, and thorny ethical and philosophical considerations.
 You need to be as certain as you can be before committing to a life in the health professions.
 To explore your thoughts about this, consider the following questions.

 - What specific influences can you identify that have caused you to consider a career in the health professions?

 - What role have your parents played in your decision?